By Rick Steves and Pat O'Connor

-To see the distillery at its lively best, visit when the 100 workers are staffing the machinery — Monday morning through Friday noon.
+To see the distillery at its lively best, visit when workers are staffing the machinery — Monday morning through Friday noon.
 (The still is still on weekends and in July).
-Tours are limited to 30 people and book up.
-In summer, call ahead to put in your name and get a tour time.
+Book ahead online for tours, which can fill up in advance.

 This five-mile-long stretch of coastline — the highlight of the entire coast — is famous for its bizarre basalt columns.
 The shore is covered with largely hexagonal pillars that stick up at various heights.
 It's as if the earth were offering God his choice of 37,000 six-sided cigarettes.

 Geologists claim the Giant's Causeway was formed by volcanic eruptions more than 60 million years ago.
 As the surface of the lava flow quickly cooled, it contracted and crystallized into columns (resembling the caked mud at the bottom of a dried-up lakebed, but with far deeper cracks).
 As the rock later settled and eroded, the columns broke off into the many stair-like steps that now honeycomb the Antrim Coast.

 The Giant’s Causeway is actually free and open all the time.
 But in practice, anyone parking there needs to pay a fee, which includes an audioguide (or guided walk) and entrance to the visitor's center.
 (The visitors center's interactive exhibits give a worthwhile history of the Giant's Causeway.)
 You can visit the causeway either by a cheap shuttle bus or on foot (10 minutes from the visitors center to the first viewpoint, 15 level minutes farther to reach the Shepherd's Steps).

 County Antrim is the Bible Belt of Northern Ireland.
 When a large supermarket chain decided to stay open on Sundays, a local reverend called for a boycott of the store for not honoring the Sabbath.
 And in 2012, when the Giant's Causeway Visitors Centre opened, local Creationists demanded that, alongside modern geologic explanations about the age of the unique rock formations, an exhibit be added explaining their viewpoint (that, according to the Bible, the earth here was only 6,000 years old — not 60 million — carbon dating be damned).